sof202/ChromBinarize/README.md

 ```

 This setup script requires user input for removing SLURM directives and also
-when setting up the conda environment.
+when setting up conda environments.
 This was a conscious decision as you may
 want to check what is being installed by conda first.
 Also, this setup script
 will take quite some time due to the dependency tree (~49 packages) for R.